 Every Pound Counts

-The Every Pound Counts is a benefit advice service for Lambeth residents who have a serious long term health condition or disability which mean they would find it difficult to engage with mainstream advice services.
+The Every Pound Counts is a benefit advice service for Lambeth residents who have a serious long term health condition or disability.

 The service offers: